hashleyjr/airline_sentiment_analysis/README.md

 # Airline sentiment analysis by Hashley Ramanankatsoina and Hilary Seugue Nonda

 This project was realized in the context of the course "Machine Learning for NLP".
-You cand find the link of our code here: https://colab.research.google.com/drive/1waaYbIVps88Iy6gSBle6F5ZmeP1PgUk_
+Main code can be found here:

+Code for scrapping tweets can be found here: